Layered, Textural Artworks by Chinese Artist Zhu Jinshi

-Zhu’s method and style is influenced by his years living in Germany, particularly the techniques of German Expressionists.
+Zhu’s method and style are influenced by his years living in Germany, particularly the techniques of German Expressionists.

 The artist also credits Kandinsky and 1980’s Berlin as two of the greatest influences in his pursuit and obsession of pure abstract form.

 His works are represented in private and public collections around the world, including Canada’s Vancouver Art Gallery, where his installation The Tao of Xuan Paper (1997) is on permanent display.

 Other galleries where the artist is represented include the Rubell Family Collection in Miami, Arario Gallery in Beijing, and the Prague City Museum in the Czech Republic.